 Self-emptying clean base

-Comparing the Roborock S6 vs Roomba i7, both products are different in terms of their battery capacity.
-The Roborock S6 MaxV comes with 5200 mAh while Roomba i7 only has 3300 mAh.
+Comparing the Roborock S6 vs iRobot i7, both products are different in terms of their battery capacity.
+The Roborock S6 MaxV comes with 5200 mAh while the Roomba i7 only has 3300 mAh.

-This means the S6 should vacuum for longer, but as both have a recharge and resume feature, it’s not a massive thing to worry about.
+This means the S6 should vacuum for longer, but as both have a recharge and resume, it’s not a massive thing to worry about.

 Full Bin Indicator